pypi/warehouse/docs/blog/posts/2024-07-08-incident-report-leaked-admin-personal-access-token.md

     and were not noted before the token was destroyed.
     We've asked JFrog if their findings include the token level permissions and will update this post if they provide them.

+    **Edit**: JFrog provided these dates from their findings on 2024-07-09.
 [^3]:
     Publication dates are not known because hub.docker.com does not retain any history for images which have been removed.